 PetSmart is an incredibly well-known company that caters to pet food and supplies.
 Founded as PetFood Warehouse in 1986, PetSmart went through several stages of restructuring its business models.
 Still, they’ve emerged as a leader in pet products, small pet sales, grooming, and adoption services.
 Since its beginning, PetSmart has not sold dogs or cats.
 Instead, they connect people with adoption services to provide homes for needy rescues and reduce number of animals euthanized every year.
-To date, PetSmart has helped save 9,925,164 animals.
+The cost of adopting one dog starts at $100.
+To date, PetSmart has helped save 9,925,164+ animals.
 You can use their online adoption tool to find dogs in your area or visit the store when rescue organizations feature their dogs and cats available for adoption.

 The Price of Adoption and What It Entails

 The price of adopting a dog can vary slightly between the different rescue groups, but the cost of adopting one dog starts at $100.
 You receive a reduced rate when adopting two dogs that start at $150.
 Mature dogs are usually less expensive than young canines, and the more popular breeds tend to find homes faster.
 PetSmart donates its store space to the local rescues so you can inspect the dogs in a sanitary and relaxing environment.
 Compared to the inflated prices charged by dog breeders, a PetSmart adoption is an affordable option.
 Breeder prices can range from $400 to over $4,000 for champion-line breeds.

 The pet adoption fee includes deworming, health testing, vaccinations, microchip, spaying/neutering, and 30 days of free pet insurance.
 Before adopting a dog, you can purchase a few supplies to keep your pup safe on its trip home.
 A dog carrier, chew toy, and dog blanket will make the ride a little less stressful.
 In addition to its pet adoption services, PetSmart also provides: